 Wine rated (2023 guide) 96-97/100

-A more "comfortable" yield allowed for a demanding blend.
-Its usual finesse is complemented by a deep color, a rich fruitiness reminiscent of blueberry jelly, an appetizing juiciness, and a subtle smoky note.
-The tannic structure is perfect, present but supple, sufficiently slender and svelte to stand the test of time.
+A more "balanced" yield allowed for a demanding blend.
+In addition to its usual finesse, this wine boasts a deep color, rich fruitiness reminiscent of blueberry jam, an appetizing juiciness, and a subtle smoky note.
+The tannic structure is perfect—distinct yet supple, with enough elegance and grace to age beautifully.

 Bernard Burtschy